marshallford/reverse-geocoder/README.md

 ## TODO

 * Throttling per provider
-* Save error AND lat/lng to Redis
 * Disable cache param and or clear cache
+* Save date of initial MISS to Redis